inlab-geo/espresso/README.md

 is currently being coordinated by InLab, with support from the CoFI development team.

-For more information, please visit our documentation (coming soon).
+For more information, please visit [our documentation](geo-espresso.readthedocs.io).

 ## Installation